 The platform integrates portfolio management, financial planning, and risk intelligence into a single interface.
 Advisors can generate comprehensive client reports, conduct scenario planning, and monitor portfolio performance without switching between multiple applications.
 The AI integration allows advisors to query client data using natural language, such as “Show me all clients with over $2 million in cash positions” or “Generate retirement projections for couples nearing age 65.”

-For advisors focused on retirement planning, integrate Absolute Capital for self-directed 401(k) management capabilities.
+For advisors focused on retirement planning, integrate Absolute Capital for self-directed 401(k) and defined contribution (DC) plan management capabilities.
 This specialization allows clients to maintain greater control over their workplace retirement accounts while benefiting from professional oversight and strategic guidance.

 Enhanced Client Communication and Meeting Technology